Bernie Sanders: Climate change

 Sanders views global warming as a serious problem, and advocates bold action to reverse its effects.
 He calls for substantial investment in infrastructure, with energy efficiency, sustainability, and job creation as prominent goals.
 He considers climate change the greatest threat to national security.
 He said that family planning can help fight climate change.
 He opposed the construction of the Dakota Access Pipeline on the grounds that, like the Keystone XL Pipeline, it "will have a significant impact on our climate."
-In 2019, he announced his support for Green New Deal legislation, and joined Representatives Alexandria Ocasio-Cortez and Earl Blumenauer in proposing legislation that would declare climate change a national and international emergency.
+In 2019, he announced his support for Green New Deal legislation and joined representatives Alexandria Ocasio-Cortez and Earl Blumenauer in proposing legislation that would declare climate change a national and international emergency.

 Economic issues

-Sanders focuses on economic issues such as income and wealth inequality, poverty, raising the minimum wage, universal healthcare, cancelling all student debt, making public colleges and universities tuition-free by taxing financial transactions, and expanding Social Security benefits by eliminating the cap on the payroll tax on all incomes above $250,000.
-He has become a prominent supporter of laws requiring companies to give their workers parental leave, sick leave, and vacation time, noting that such laws have been adopted by nearly all other developed countries.
+Sanders focuses on economic issues such as income and wealth inequality, poverty, raising the minimum wage, universal healthcare, canceling all student debt, making public colleges and universities tuition-free by taxing financial transactions, establishing a 32-hour work week, and expanding Social Security benefits by eliminating the cap on the payroll tax on incomes above $250,000.
+He has become a prominent supporter of laws requiring companies to give their workers parental leave, sick leave, and vacation time, noting that nearly all other developed countries have such laws.
 He also supports legislation that would make it easier for workers to join or form a trade union.
-He was against the Troubled Asset Relief Program, and has called for comprehensive financial reforms, such as breaking up "too big to fail" financial institutions, restoring Glass–Steagall legislation, reforming the Federal Reserve Bank, and allowing the Post Office to offer basic financial services in economically marginalized communities.
+He opposed the Troubled Asset Relief Program and has called for comprehensive financial reforms, such as breaking up "too big to fail" financial institutions, restoring Glass–Steagall legislation, reforming the Federal Reserve Bank, and allowing the Post Office to offer basic financial services in economically marginalized communities.

 Believing greater emphasis is needed on labor rights and environmental concerns when negotiating international trade agreements, Sanders voted against and has long spoken against NAFTA, CAFTA, and PNTR with China.
 He has called them a "disaster for the American worker", saying that they have resulted in American corporations moving abroad.
 He also opposes the Trans-Pacific Partnership, which he says was "written by corporate America and the pharmaceutical industry and Wall Street."
 On May 1, 2019, he tweeted: "Since the China trade deal I voted against, America has lost over three million manufacturing jobs.
 It's wrong to pretend that China isn't one of our major economic competitors."